Commercial Truck Accident?

 Edith Pearce protected those victims and she’d like the opportunity to represent you if you’ve been hurt in an accident.
 She offers you and your family the personal attention lacking in many large firms.
-Let her inside knowledge work for you to obtain the maximum compensation for your truck accident either through settlement or trial.
+Let her inside knowledge work for you to obtain the maximum compensation for your truck accident, either through settlement or trial.

-Pennsylvania Truck Accident Dangers
+Pennsylvania Truck Accident Lawyers Near You

 Philadelphia is a crossroads for North-South trucking routes and the extra traffic can be felt anytime you’re on the highways and interstates.
-Big rigs, large construction and farming vehicles, tanker trucks, and other giant transports can all end up in the lane next to you.
+Big rigs, large construction and farming vehicles, tanker trucks, garbage trucks, dump trucks, and other giant transports can all end up in the lane next to you.
 Anyone with eyes can see the obvious dangers if your vehicle were to collide with one of these large trucks.

 State Law Enforcement responds to accidents involving extra-large vehicles all year long.
-The Pennsylvania Department of Transporation (PennDOT) reports that in 2019, large trucks were involved in accidents that caused over 7,000 injuries.
+The Pennsylvania Department of Transportation (PennDOT) reports that in 2019, large trucks were involved in accidents that caused over 7,000 injuries.
 Another 122 motorists tragically lost their lives in truck accidents.

 PennDOT also tracked the causes of large truck accidents over the year.
 Malfunctions and breakdowns played a big part in the hazards trucks present on local roads.